Thrive Theme Builder is the new WordPress theme from Thrive Themes.

 - ❌ Does not work with Woocommerce

 So is Thrive Theme Builder worth switching to in 2020?
-The short answer is, no.
+The short answer is: maybe.

 I’ve been using WordPress for a while now, so I admit that I’m no beginner when it comes to making code tweaks to CSS and PHP files to get WordPress to perform, which means I’m not the target market for Thrive Theme Builder.
-However, I’m not a developer either, and still rely on well-coded and designed WordPress plugins and themes to get the functionality I need.
+Coding your own WordPress theme will always make it faster than an off-the-shelf theme.